Lennie Lee: Life and career

 After returning to London, he set up a new art collective known as the 'Department of Hate and Social Sickness', (DHSS) in spring 1992.
 The DHSS continued to make installations and performances in underground venues throughout London until it was disbanded in the spring of 1994.
 That same year, in collaboration with Ian Stenhouse and Mark Bishop, Lee set up the Rich and famous gallery in the heart of London's East End showing work by a number of artists including Martin Maloney, David Burrows, Mark Divo, Ingo Giezendanner, Graham Nicholls, Dan Jones, Tod Hanson, Lee Campbell, Daniel Fernandez, David Mccairley Ian Stenhouse, Gini Simpson, Trevor Knaggs and Stefanie Maas.

 In winter 1994, Lee once again moved to Berlin where he organised a series of performances in the theatre space at the Kunst Haus Tacheles in Berlin.
-There he became involved with a group of radical artists from Zurich including Mark Divo and Ingo Giezendanner and from 1995 onwards was repeatedly invited by them to take part in a series of art projects throughout Europe including Divo's important show at the 'Escherwyssplatz' in Zurich in 1995, the infamous Cabaret Voltaire Zurich in 2002, the 'Sihlpapierfabrik', Zurich in 2003 and the 'Real Biennale', Prague in 2005 and 'Process', Prague in 2006.
+There he became involved with a group of radical artists from Zürich including Mark Divo and Ingo Giezendanner and from 1995 onwards was repeatedly invited by them to take part in a series of art projects throughout Europe including Divo's important show at the 'Escherwyssplatz' in Zürich in 1995, the infamous Cabaret Voltaire in 2002, the 'Sihlpapierfabrik', Zürich in 2003 and the 'Real Biennale', Prague in 2005 and 'Process', Prague in 2006.

 In the late 1990s Lee made a series of performances and installations for the art collective, Hydra.
 Between 1996 and 2002 Lee worked together with Gustavo Aguerre and Ingrid Falk, mainly in Sweden.

 In 2003 Lee was invited by Gillian McIver to join 'Luna Nera', an art collective producing site-specific installations.

 Since 2000 Lee has concentrated mainly on performance art, video art, digital photography and installation art.
 He has exhibited in a number of UK institutions including the Barbican Art Centre, the Institute of Contemporary Arts, Tate gallery and the Third Eye Centre in Glasgow.
 Abroad he has exhibited in the National Gallery in Stockholm 1998, the Museum of Arts and Sciences in Valencia, 2005, the Circulo de Bellas Artes, Madrid, 2006 and the prestigious Venice Biennale in 1999.
 He was the subject of documentaries.
 He was included in an Imax film directed by "Faust" singer and painter Geraldine Swayne.
-Since 2001, Lee has made a series of performances and exhibitions in Chengdu, Xian and Beijing organised by the curator Shu Yang.
+Since 2001, Lee has made a series of performances and exhibitions in Chengdu, Xi'an and Beijing organised by the curator Shu Yang.